harish284/movie-booking/README.md

 | api/auth/getMovies | GET    | List all movies       |
 | api/auth/addMovies | POST   | Add  movies           |

+> Add all other API for other workflows

 > [✅ You can integrate Swagger later for UI-based docs.]

 ---